- Becoming familiar with the texture and feel of clay

 - Repeat the pinching process slowly to avoid stretching the clay too quickly.
 Emphasize that once a pinch is made in the clay, it must be repeated all the way around to the starting point to maintain its roundness.

 - Give each child a ball of clay and explain that they will be working together, step-by-step, to make the pinch pots.

 - Explain to the children that they will be decorating their pots with coils or rolled “snakes” of clay.

 - Show the children how to make a coil.
 Break off a small chunk of clay and roll it between your hands to form a snake-like shape.
 Put the “snake” on a flat surface.
 Starting with your fingertips, roll the clay down to the bottom of the palm of your hand and back to your fingertips.
 Repeat this motion moving up and down the coil, gradually increasing pressure until the coil is about a one-quarter inch in diameter.

-- Discuss ways that the children might use their coils on their pots; such as handles, a lip or top of the pot, designs added to the sides of the pots, or making the pot grow taller.
+- Discuss ways that the children might use coils on the pots; such as adding handles, smoothing the lip or top of the pot, decorating the sides of the pots, or making the pot grow taller.
 Have the children roll several coils and then add them to their pots.